negue/meme-box/README.md

 # MemeBox

-A complete management app for image / audio / video clips to be used inside OBS.
+A complete management app for image / audio / video / iframe clips to be used inside OBS.

 ## Working Features

 * [x] Add / Edit / Delete Clips
-* [x] Trigger clips by mobile-view or media-page on specific screens
+* [x] Custom CSS per Clip / Screen
+* [x] Custom Position per Clip / Screen
+* [x] Custom Visibility States: Play, Toggle and Static
 * [x] Trigger clips by streamdeck-plugin
+* [x] Trigger clips twitch messages
 * [x] Simple WebSocket/Rest API to save/serve the data
-* [x] specific position per clip/screen
 * [x] clip can be hidden by `Play Time` or once a clip has ended
-* [x] mobile-view can be opened by qr-code
+* [x] mobile-view can be opened by qr-code, and trigger clips from it
+* [x] `Meta-Clip` to trigger random other clips

 -----